 The second car of the line is the pure electric selection called XC40 Recharge.
 The car starts at $53,990 with 8 different color selections.
 It comes with 402hp pure power, 208mi distance on a fully charged battery, and only around an hour of charge-time.

 With more metal between them and the road, SUV drivers enjoy a higher rate of safety than those in sedans and smaller cars, which may be more easily damaged.
 With otherwise equal safety features (such as side airbags and anti-lock breaks), SUVs typically have the edge over smaller cars when it comes to safety, as for electric cars is important to have the right electric car home charging to charge your car at any time.

 Many people say that they like driving an SUV because the vehicle makes them feel safer if there’s an accident than if they’re in a car.
 The size and weight of an SUV does help when an SUV and a car collide.
-Drivers like that they are higher up in their SUV than cars which makes it easier to view the traffic around them, although accidents still could happen, so having the right lawyer for help can be essential and resources like Valiente Mott online can be helpful for this.
+Drivers like that they are higher up in their SUV than cars which makes it easier to view the traffic around them, although accidents still could happen so having the contact information of an experienced auto accident attorney is essential.
+In addition, resources like Valiente Mott online can also be very helpful in case you get involved in a road accident.

 A small-scale study in 2020 by the Insurance Institute for Highway Safety demonstrated the increased risk to pedestrians caused by SUVs.
 “Between 20 and 39 mph, three out of 10 crashes with SUVs resulted in a fatality compared with just five out of 22 crashes that involved cars.
 The inherent design of an SUV gives it a higher center of gravity.
 SUVs are taller and narrower than sedans or economy cars, making them less stable on their frames.
 This makes SUVs more prone to rollover accidents.